 Abbott paid $1.5 billion to the federal government and 24 states for promoting Depakote for off-label use.
 This was the second largest settlement paid by a drug company at the time.

-The U.S. Justice Department accused the company of maintaining a specialized sales force to market the drug for uses not approved by the U.S. Food and Drug Administration.
+The U.S. Department of Justice accused the company of maintaining a specialized sales force between 1998 and 2006 to market the drug for uses not approved by the U.S. Food and Drug Administration.
 The unapproved uses included schizophrenia, depression and anxiety.
-This happened between 1998 and 2006.

 Please seek the advice of a medical professional before making health care decisions.